-Example: marijuana AND law
+Example: sports AND leadership

-Example: (marijuana OR cannabis)
+Example: (sports OR athletics)

 Building on previous searches and creating methodical research strategies

 It is important to vary and change your keywords as you switch between the different search tools.
-Keywords that work well in the catalogue may not be as effective in the databases.
+Keywords that work well in Omni may not be as effective in the databases.
 If you keep using the same keywords over and over again you might be missing out on important sources that could help you write a better paper.

 Search Tools to Find Books and Articles

 Identifying the best search tool to start research